 Relabeling slides from the early 1990s.

 And as in every winter, I am databasing all the slides I make, electronically filing them before filing them in the real world.
-The main reason for this databasing is to make my collection accessible to colleagues while I’m alive, and to make it easier to divide and use in the Canadian National Collection, the British Museum, and U.S. National Museum after I die.
+The main reason for this databasing is to make my collection accessible to colleagues while I’m alive, and to make it easier to donate to the California Academy of Sciences after I die.
 For my everyday work the database is rarely used.

 In the middle of typing in the slide label data for another box of new slides, December 2017.